REFUGEE CARE COLLECTIVE

 If you live in Washington County, this is a great opportunity for you.
 PDX Friends of Refugees exists to help refugees not just survive, but thrive in their new home.
 Serving through relationship, this organization comes alongside newly arriving families to be a friend, and help them navigate their new life in Portland.

-They are in need of volunteers for ESL classes starting in the fall of 2018.
-They're also looking specifically for women who can drive students to class, help with conversation, and do childcare, which is provided for students’ kids under 5.
+- Women who can drive female students to class, help with conversation, and do childcare, which is provided for students’ kids under 5.

 For more details on how you can get involved, you can connect with their director, Elizabeth Jones, by clicking "contact".
 To learn more about this organization, click "learn more".